enigmosity/learn-aws/developer-associate/exam-questions.md

         4. *Default credential profiles file* - typically located at ~/.aws/credentials and shared by many AWS SDKs and CLIs.
         5. *ECS container credentials* - loaded form ECS if the environment variable AWS_CONTAINER_CREDENTIALS_RELATIVE_URI is set
         7. *Instance profile credentials* - used on EC2 instances and delivered through EC2 metadata service
+- Fault Injection Simulator
+    - FIS experiment templates consist of
+        1. action set
+        2. targets
+        3. stop conditions
+        - resources can be specified in targets using the following components
+            - resource IDs
+            - resource tags
+            - resource filters
+    - to specify resources, paths and values can be specified in resource filters components.
+    - TODO: have a skim of this service to ensure you understand how to apply tags and IDs as well as the action set